Emergency Communications Guidance Documents and Publications

 - Data Messaging Standards Guide for Requests for Proposals: DHS released a Data Messaging Standards Guide for Requests for Proposals (RFPs).
 Developed with practitioner input, the Guide is intended to assist procurement officials who develop RFPs for emergency response information technology systems.
 The language provided in the guide requires manufacturers to incorporate Emergency Data Exchange Language (EDXL) messaging standards into their products.
 EDXL standards enable emergency responders to share critical data—such as a map, a situational report, or an alert—seamlessly across disparate software applications, devices, and systems.
 Effective exchange of this type of data is essential during emergency response operations.

-- Establishing Governance to Achieve Statewide Communications Interoperability: A Guide for Statewide Communication Interoperability Plan Implementation: Developed by OEC, this document provides a methodology to implement Statewide Communication Interoperability Plan (SCIP) strategic initiatives by leveraging collaborative practitioner-driven statewide governance.
+- Establishing Governance to Achieve Statewide Communications Interoperability: A Guide for Statewide Communication Interoperability Plan Implementation: Developed by CISA, this document provides a methodology to implement Statewide Communication Interoperability Plan (SCIP) strategic initiatives by leveraging collaborative practitioner-driven statewide governance.
 The guide promotes a coordinated practitioner-driven approach to ensure comprehensive implementation of communications interoperability strategies outlined within the NECP; each state’s SCIP; and, regional/local strategic planning documents.
 Specifically, the guide supports NECP Initiative 1.1: "Facilitate the development of effective governance groups and designated emergency communications leadership roles."

 - Regional Intrastate Governance Guide for Interoperable Emergency Communications Efforts: Developed with stakeholder input, this guide explains how to establish regional governance organizations for emergency communications.
 Regional governance organizations support strong statewide governance and provide a way to unite stakeholder voices and ensure that local concerns are heard and addressed at the state level.
 Additionally, these organizations can provide a new ways for establishing procedures, for communicating, and for sharing regional resources.

 - Regional Interoperability Communications Plan: This document offers states guidance on completing the Regional Interoperability Communications Plan (RICP) template and further explains the types of information contained in each of the sections of the RICP template.
 It is a companion guide to the RICP template itself, which states can customize before sending the RICP template to its regions for completion.
-OEC provides states and their regions with a manageable template that can be easily adapted for their specific need.
+CISA provides states and their regions with a manageable template that can be easily adapted for their specific need.